Berlin, New Hampshire History

 (Image from Beyond Brown Paper)

 According to “The Leading Business Men of Berlin Falls” in 1890, this establishment dealt in fresh and salt meats, smoked goods and eggs.
 They were an agent for Rumford Creamery.
-Operations were begun in 1888 by Sheridan and Lefebvre, King replaced Sheridan in 1889.This building still stands north of the former courthouse.
-The one on the left is now Supreme Pizza.
+Operations were begun in 1888 by Sheridan and Lefebvre, King replaced Sheridan in 1889.This building still stands south of Tony's Pizza on Main Street, although remodeled.
+Tony's would be where the building on the left of Lefebvre and King in the photo.

 The Brown Company Store